January 25, 2021

 Hygiene & Sanitation

-Students will be placed in small cohorts of no more than 12 students and will work exclusively with each other.
+Students will be placed in small cohorts not to exceed 25% of the occupancy limit per room, and will work exclusively with each other.

 Class Space and Social Distancing.
-According to the CO Division of Private Occupational Education (DPOS), “Programs and courses at Occupational Schools may resume in-person classes at 50% of the occupancy limit not to exceed 50 people per room.
+According to the CO Division of Private Occupational Education (DPOS), “Programs and courses at Occupational Schools may resume in-person classes at 50% of the occupancy limit not to exceed 50 people per room."
 DPOS provides a space calculator for social distancing calculations HERE.
-Per the DPOS requirements, DIRI has committed to meeting the social distancing requirements for a 6-foot grid with no more than 12 students in a room at a time.
+Per the DPOS requirements, DIRI has committed to meeting the social distancing requirements for a 6-foot grid.

 Students are required to put on indoor slippers or socks when they enter the classroom and to remove their outside shoes and store them in the place provided.
 Backpacks should be hung on hooks, not placed on the floor.